DMI Intensive Therapy FAQ

 1. What is Dynamic Movement Intervention (DMI)?

-DMI is a specialized physiotherapy approach that supports children in their motor development.
+DMI is a specialized physiotherapy approach that is used in clinical practice.
 Each exercise is individually adapted.
-The content is based on experience and structured processes and does not constitute a medical guarantee.

 2. Who is DMI suitable for?